NHS health checks for adults

 You'll have the chance to ask questions too.

-If you need it you will also be offered help to lower your blood pressure or cholesterol.
+If you need it you'll also be offered help to lower your blood pressure or cholesterol.

 Entitlement to an NHS health check

-You’re entitled to an NHS health check every five years if you’re aged between 40 and 74 and not already being treated for certain long term conditions.
+You're entitled to an NHS health check every 5 years if you're aged between 40 and 74 and not already being treated for certain long term conditions.

-You will not need a check if you have had an NHS Health Check in the past five years, and if you have already been diagnosed with:
+You'll not need a check if you have had an NHS Health Check in the past 5 years, and if you've already been diagnosed with:

 - chronic kidney disease